joshuaowalker/specimux/README.md

 designs and matching regimes, specimux focuses specifically on high precision for demultiplexing dual-indexed sequences.

-Developed as a volunteer contribution in response to the growing needs of initiatives such as the Continental MycoBlitz Programs, Fungal Diversity Survey (FunDiS), and the Ohio Mushroom DNA Lab (OMDL), Specimux attempts to fill a small niche in processing large-scale, community-driven fungal DNA barcoding projects.
+Developed as a volunteer contribution, Specimux attempts to fill a small niche in processing large-scale, community-driven fungal DNA barcoding projects.

 The tool was developed and tested using the Mycomap ONT037 dataset, which comprises 768 specimens